Conflux-Union/syncmatica_r/CONFIG.md

   transmit material progress.
 * `scan_interval` defines how often (in server ticks) the stocking area is re-scanned for block counts.
 The minimum accepted value is 20 ticks (1 second).
+* `include_container_contents` decides whether schematic parsing also counts the contents of containers (chests, shulkers, etc.) inside the projection.
+Defaults to `false` to preserve the historical "only count placed blocks" behavior.
 * The service is enabled by default; set `enabled` to `false` to hide the Material Gatherings UI and stop contribution syncing.